samplchallenges/SAMPL8/physical_properties/pKa/macrostate_analysis/popular_transitions_analysis/analysis_outputs_all/README.md

 - [`rmse_plot.pdf`](rmse_plot.pdf) - A plot that shows the root mean squared error for each molecule.
 - [`Error_statistics.csv`](titration_curve_plots/macro_pKas_data.csv) - A `.csv` file that contains the error statistics (ME, MAE and RMSE) associated with predictions from across all submissions.
 - [`macrostate_pKa_data.csv`](macrostate_pKa_data.csv) - A `.csv` file that contains the macro pKa's computed from the microstates.
 - [`popular_transitions_pKa_data.csv`](popular_transitions_pKa_data.csv) - A `.csv` file that contains the popular transition states for each compound i.e the dominant transition state that occured most frequently across all submissions for each compound.
+Please note that the column "Formal Charge" represents the charged state that the molecule is transitioning to.